dzmcclure/jotl-deck-tool-app/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+To get all images run `npm run copy:assets` from the src directory

 ## Completed Milestones